jszczerbinsky/ptSh/README.md

 ### Installation

+You need to install a font, that supports unicode special symbols, like [NerdFonts](https://github.com/ryanoasis/nerd-fonts).

-#### Install script
+#### Automated installation

-Download an installation script from releases and run it.
+Just download an installation script from [releases](https://github.com/jszczerbinsky/ptSh/releases) and run it.

-#### Manual
+#### Manual installation

-Just clone this repository and use `make` to install it.
+Clone this repository and use `make` to install it.

-Additionally, install a font that supports these symbols, like [NerdFonts](https://github.com/ryanoasis/nerd-fonts).
+### Configuration

 If you want to use ptSh scripts by default you can set aliases in your `.bashrc` file.
 To automatically set all ptSh aliases, add this to your `.bashrc`: